Housing & Construction Awards

 At the 2013 Queensland Awards, Project of the Year went to Lend Lease for the Brisbane Supreme and District Court.
 Robilliard won House of the Year for a Sunshine Coast home, and Ownit Homes took out the President’s Award for ‘The Mirage’ home in Brisbane.

-Queensland's Rising Star Award winner was Paul Harms, PJH Constructions, Women in Building Award went to Yvonne Pengilly, and Apprentice of the Year was awarded to Lachlan James Kenman, with Apprentice Employer of the Year to Mark L Buchanan from the Sunshine Coast.
+Queensland's Rising Star Award winner was Paul Harms, PJH Constructions, Women in Building Award went to Yvonne Pengilly, and the Apprentice of the Year Award was awarded to Lachlan James Kenman, with Apprentice Employer of the Year Award to Mark L Buchanan from the Sunshine Coast.

 2020s